lucidworks/watson-fusion-plugins/README.md

 The NL Query Classifier is useful for attaching labels to a query, such as the intent of the query.
 It requires you to build and train a model using Watson's services.
 You must also know the name of that model in order to plug it into the stage configuration in Fusion.

+### Example API usage.

+Assuming you have a collection named "watson" setup and the NL Query Classifier stage configured in the default pipeline, you can do the following:

+    curl -X POST -H "Content-Type: audio/wav" -u USER:PASS  "http://localhost:8764/api/apollo/query-pipelines/default/collections/watson/select?q=is+it+hot+out"

 ### Example Stage Configuration